Welcome to the Diamond Dove Home Page.

 Bright Colored Clothing

 Another reason for using a lab coat is to cover up bright colored clothing.
-If you or a visitor wears pink, red, or yellow clothing the birds will probably go absolutely wild.
+If you or a visitor wears pink, red, or yellow clothing the birds may probably go absolutely wild.
 When my niece comes over wearing such clothing we have learned that she needs to find some suitable garment that I have in my closet that will cover up the offending colors.

 Other Pets